alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 ### :book: Documentation

 The Hub23 Deployment Guide is written in Markdown files kept in the [`docs/_posts`](./docs/_posts) folder.
-These are then rendered using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages) and served at [alan-turing-instutite.github.io/hub23-deploy](https://alan-turing-instutite.github.io/hub23-deploy), using the [So Simple theme](https://github.com/mmistakes/so-simple-theme).
+These are then rendered using [Jupyter Book](https://jupyterbook.org) and [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages) and served at [alan-turing-instutite.github.io/hub23-deploy](https://alan-turing-instutite.github.io/hub23-deploy).

 ### :sparkles: Extras